Niall Horan: 2010–2015: The X Factor and One Direction

-In 2010, at 16 years old, Horan auditioned for the seventh series of The X Factor in Dublin.
-He sang "So Sick" and received mixed comments from the judges.
-Louis Walsh was in his favour, but Cheryl Cole and guest judge Katy Perry felt that he needed some time to grow.
-Simon Cowell voted to let him through, Cole said no, Walsh said yes, and Perry decided to vote yes.
+In 2010, at 16 years old, Horan auditioned for The X Factor in Dublin.
+He sang Ne-Yo's "So Sick" and received positive comments from the judging panel, which consisted of Louis Walsh, Cheryl Cole, Katy Perry, and Simon Cowell.
 Horan was then put through to bootcamp.
-At bootcamp, he sang "Champagne Supernova", but failed to qualify for the category.
-After a suggestion from guest judge Nicole Scherzinger, Horan was put in a group with four boys who also failed to move on in the competition, and since they were too good to let go, the judges decided to agree with Scherzinger.
+At bootcamp, he failed to qualify for the "Boys" category.
+After a suggestion from guest judge Nicole Scherzinger, Horan was put into a group with four other boys who had also failed to progress as solo contestants.
+This made them eligible for the "Groups" category, and because the judges felt they were too talented to send home, they agreed with Nicole Scherzinger’s suggestion to form a boy band.
 Horan along with Harry Styles, Liam Payne, Louis Tomlinson, and Zayn Malik formed One Direction.
-Styles came up with the band name, which he thought would sound good when announcer Peter Dickson read their name out on the live shows.
-Within the first four weeks of the live shows, they were Cowell's last contestant in the competition.
+Styles came up with the band name, which he thought "sounded good".
 They became the last contestant eliminated on the show, behind runner-up Rebecca Ferguson and winner Matt Cardle.